ForgeRock/forgeops-cli/docs/forgeops_clean.md

 ## forgeops clean

-Remove any remaining ForgeRock components from the given namespace
+Remove any remaining platform components from the given namespace

 ### Synopsis

-    Remove any remaining ForgeRock components from the given namespace
+    Remove any remaining platform components from the given namespace

 ```
 forgeops clean [flags]